 Brock C. Christensen, Ph.D.

-Assossiate Professor of Epidemiology and of Pharmacology and Toxicology
+Associate Professor of Epidemiology and of Molecular and Systems Biology

-Dr. Christensen received his B.S. from the University of Wisconsin Madison in Medical Microbiology & Immunology and French, and his Ph.D. from the Program in Biological Sciences in Public Health at Harvard University.
-He trained as a postdoctoral research associate in molecular epidemiology of cancer at Brown University in the Department of Pathology and Laboratory Medicine.
-Dr. Christensen joined the faculty at Dartmouth in 2011 as an Assistant Professor in the Departments Epidemiology and Pharmacology and Toxicology.
+Dr. Christensen received his B.S. from the University of Wisconsin Madison in Medical Microbiology & Immunology and French, and his Ph.D. from Harvard University. in Biological Sciences in Public Health He trained as a postdoctoral research associate in molecular epidemiology of cancer at Brown University in the Department of Pathology and Laboratory Medicine.
+Dr. Christensen joined the faculty at Dartmouth in 2011.

 Lucas A. Salas, M.D.
 MSc M.P.H.
 Ph.D.